 Covered entities must put in place policies and procedures for monitoring the activity of authorized users, and for detecting unauthorized access to non-public information and information systems.
 They must also provide periodic cybersecurity awareness training for employees.

 Among the requirements for compliance going into effect in September 2018, covered entities must have policies and procedures in place for securing the software applications they develop or purchase.
 The regulation requires organizations to implement standards to ensure the use of secure coding best practices for internally developed applications, and procedures for assessing or testing third-party software used in the organization's IT environment.

 You should check with your compliance and legal departments for complete information on how you may be required to comply.
-The following CA Veracode products and services may help you secure your internally developed and third-party software, as part of a complete cybersecurity program.
+The following Veracode products and services may help you secure your internally developed and third-party software, as part of a complete cybersecurity program.